pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 module.exports = db;
 ```

 If you want more information about the connection, add the following function.
-This is not required to create the connection, but like the console.log in the `app.listen` function, it gives you the connection status to Postgres.
+This is not required to create the connection, but like the console.log in the Express server `app.listen()` function, it gives you the connection status to Postgres.

 ```js
 db.connect()